This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Turkey tail mushroom grows on dead logs in woodland environments worldwide and gets its name from the brown and tan rings that look like the tail feathers of a turkey.
 It’s a type of bracket fungi, which means that it forms thin, circular structures that appear leaf-like.

-1. Prevents and Treats the Common Cold and Flu
+1. Helps Prevent and Treats the Common Cold and Flu

 2. Can Offer Support to Chemo Patients